Maisha16/Quad-Copter/README.md

 # Quad-Copter
-A Game developed in igraphics
+A IGraphics Game developed in Visual Studio